maxduganknight/maxduganknight.github.io/index.markdown

 layout: home
 ---

 Welcome!
-I'm a Data Scientist working to address the climate crisis.
+I'm a Data Scientist working on climate.
 I love data visualization, geospatial data, machine learning, and I'm passionate about making the climate crisis visible.

-I work at [Deep Sky][Deep_Sky], the company scaling carbon removal technology in Canada, where I lead climate research.
+I work at [Deep Sky][Deep_Sky] where I lead climate research.
 I've put out research on rapidly changing wildfire conditions, hurricane intensity, and crop failure from heat waves.
 You can find my work here: [Deep Sky Research][Deep_Sky_Research].
-I've been quoted in Forbes, ABC News, Euro News, Newsweek, Realtor.com and more.
+I've been quoted in CBS News, Forbes, ABC News, Euro News, Newsweek, Realtor.com and more.

 Before Deep Sky I worked at [DataRobot][DataRobot] where I helped organizations create value from their data using automated machine learning.
 I advised insurance companies on their risk modeling and manurfacturing companies on their supply chain, all using machine learning.